pravega/pravega/documentation/src/docs/pravega-concepts.md

 -   A Stream is partitioned into a set of Stream Segments.
 The number of Stream Segments in a Stream can change over time.
 Events are written into exactly one of the Stream Segments based on Routing Key.
-For any ReaderGroup reading a Stream, each Stream Segment is assigned to one Reader in that ReaderGroup.
+For any Reader Group reading a Stream, each Stream Segment is assigned to one Reader in that
+    Reader Group.

--   Each Stream Segment is stored in a combination of Tier1 and Tier2 storage.
+-   Each Stream Segment is stored in a combination of Tier 1 and Tier 2 Storage.
-    The tail of the Segment is stored in Tier1 providing low latency reads and writes.
-The rest of the Segment is stored in Tier2, providing high throughput read access with horizontal scalibility and low cost.
+    The tail of the Stream Segment is stored in Tier 1 providing low latency reads and writes.
+The rest of the Stream Segment is stored in Tier 2, providing high throughput read access with horizontal scalability and low cost.

 ## A Note on Tiered Storage

 To deliver an efficient implementation of Streams, Pravega is based on a tiered storage model.
-Events are persisted in low latency/high IOPS storage  (Tier 1 Storage) and higher throughput storage (Tier 2 Storage).
+Events are persisted in low latency/high IOPS storage (Tier 1 Storage, write-ahead log) and higher throughput Tier 2 storage (e.g., file system, object store).
 Writers and Readers are oblivious to the tiered storage model from an API perspective.

-Pravega is based on an append-only Log data structure.
+In Pravega, Tier 1 is based on an append-only **Log** data structure.
 As Leigh Stewart [observed](https://blog.twitter.com/2015/building-distributedlog-twitter-s-high-performance-replicated-log-service), there are really three data access mechanisms in a Log:

 ![State synchroner](img/anatomy.of.log.png)

 All of the write activity, and much of the read activity happens at the tail of the log.
-Writes are appended to the log and many clients want to read data as fast as it arrives in the log.
-These two data access mechanisms are dominated by the need for low-latency – low latency writes by Writers and near real time access to the published data by Readers.
+Writes are appended to the log and many clients try to read data immediately as it is written to the log.
+These two data access mechanisms are dominated by the need for low latency – low latency writes by Writers and near real-time access to the published data by Readers.

-Not all Readers read from the tail of the log; some Readers want to read starting at some arbitrary position in the log.
-These reads are known as *catch-up reads*.
+Please note that not all Readers read from the tail of the log.
+Some Readers read by starting at some arbitrary position in the log.
+These reads are known as **catch-up reads**.
 Access to historical data traditionally was done by batch analytics jobs, often using HDFS and Map/Reduce.
-However with new streaming applications, you can access historical data as well as current data by just accessing the log.
-One approach would be to store all the historical data in SSDs like we do with the tail data, but that can get very expensive and force customers to economize by deleting historical data.
-Pravega offers a mechanism that allows customers to use cost-effective, highly-scalable, high-throughput storage for the historical part of the log, that way they won’t have to decide when to delete historical data.
+However with new streaming applications, we can access historical data as well as current data by just accessing the log.
+One approach would be to store all the historical data in SSDs similar to tail data operations, but that leads to an expensive task and force customers to economize by deleting historical data.

+Pravega offers a mechanism that allows customers to use cost-effective, highly-scalable, high-throughput storage for the historical part of the log, that way they won’t have to decide on when to delete historical data.
 Basically, if storage is cheap enough, why not keep all of the history?

-Tier 1 Storage is used to make writing to Streams fast and durable and to make sure reading from the tail of a Stream is as fast as possible.
+Tier 1 Storage aids in faster writes to the Streams by assuring durability and makes reading from the tail of a Stream much quicker.
 Tier 1 Storage is based on the open source Apache BookKeeper Project.
 Though not essential, we presume that the Tier 1 Storage will be typically implemented on faster SSDs or even non-volatile RAM.

 Tier 2 Storage provides a highly-scalable, high-throughput cost-effective storage.
-We expect this tier to be typically deployed on spinning disks.
+We expect this Tier 2 to be typically deployed on spinning disks.
 Pravega asynchronously migrates Events from Tier 1 to Tier 2 to reflect the different access patterns to Stream data.
 Tier 2 Storage is based on an HDFS model.